puppeteer/puppeteer/docs/api.md

 #### cdpSession.detach()
 - returns: <[Promise]>

-Detaches session from target.
-Once detached, session won't emit any events and can't be used to send messages.
+Detaches the cdpSession from the target.
+Once detached, the cdpSession object won't emit any events and can't be used to send messages.

 #### cdpSession.send(method[, params])